barrie-cork/thesis-swarm/project_docs/UI_by_feature/resultsManager.md

   * Support for filtering and sorting operations
   * Metadata enrichment for improved review experience

-#### Technical Approach:

-* **Processing Pipeline Architecture:**
-  * Modular pipeline with distinct processing stages
-  * Configurable processing steps for easy extension
-  * Logging and error handling for process transparency
-  * Asynchronous processing for optimal performance
-  * Optimised for reliability and feasability.
-Speed does not matter.

-* **Data Quality Assurance:**
-  * Validation checks for required fields
-  * Fallback strategies for failed processing steps
-  * Handling of edge cases (malformed URLs, unusual character sets)
-  * Consistent data formatting for downstream features
+#### Workflow & Transitions (Phase 1 - User Perspective):

+**Workflow:**

+1. Researcher initiates search execution from the `Search Strategy Page`.
+2. Execution status (including result retrieval) is monitored on the `Search Execution Status Page`.
+3. Upon completion of retrieval, the `Search Execution Status Page` indicates that results are now being processed by the Results Manager (background task).
+4. Users may see notifications about processing progress (e.g., on the status page or via global notifications).
+5. Once processing is complete, the status updates, and users can navigate to the `Results Overview Page` to view the processed results.

+*(Refer to `workflow.mmd` for the visual flow, noting Results Manager is a step between Execution and Results Overview.)*

+**Navigation:**

+*   No direct navigation *to* a Results Manager page in Phase 1.
+*   Users navigate *from* the `Search Execution Status Page` *to* the `Results Overview Page` once processing is complete.

+#### Role-Based Access (Phase 1):

+*   **All Roles:** Interact indirectly.
+They trigger processing via search execution and view the final output on the `Results Overview Page`.
+Status updates are informational.

+*(Refer to `project_docs/standards/role_access_matrix.md` for full details.)*

-### 2. User Notifications
+### 2. User Notifications (Integrated UI)

-While Phase 1 doesn't include dedicated UI pages for the Results Manager, it will communicate processing status to users through:
+Phase 1 communicates processing status via:

-* **Processing Status Indicators:**
+*   **Processing Status Indicators:** Displayed on the `Search Execution Status Page` or via global notifications (progress, completion, errors).
-  * Integration with search execution status display
-  * Progress notifications (number of results processed)
-  * Completion notifications when results are ready for review
+*   **Result Availability Communication:** Status updates indicating when results are ready on the `Results Overview Page`.
-  * Error alerts for processing issues

-* **Result Availability Communication:**
-  * Transition prompts to Review Results when processing completes
-  * Basic statistics on processed results (total count, document types)
-  * Estimated time to completion for large result sets

-### 3. Visual Design and Styling Guidelines
+### 3. Visual Design and Styling Guidelines (Phase 1 Notifications)

 This section details the specific visual styling for the Results Manager feature, drawing from the global Thesis Grey UI/UX Style Guide.
 Phase 1 has minimal direct UI, while Phase 2 introduces dedicated interfaces.